wakatime/vscode-wakatime/README.md

 Notes:
 1. `$WAKATIME_HOME` defaults to `$HOME`
-1. To disable the extension at startup add `disabled=true` to your config
+1. To disable the extension at startup add `disabled=true` to your config, this operation can also be performed by pressing `⌘ + Shift + P` and selecting `WakaTime: Disable`.

 ## Troubleshooting